 - Internship & Professional Seminar - MAC600 & MAC610

 - (Includes 600 clock hours of internship by completing both fall & winter semesters)

 * BTS welcomes online students from outside of Pennsylvania.
 Different states have various authorization requirements for institutions offering distance education to their residents.
-Currently BTS is unable to accept enrollment in online courses from students Iowa, Minnesota, and Wyoming; some other states are pending.
+BTS cannot register students in online courses who live in certain states.
 Please email

 for more information.

 What are the requirements for licensure in PA?